Monstera Blätter mit Variegeation

 What is variegation?

-Variegation, also called panachage, Variegation refers to the occurrence of different colors on plants, especially on leaves.
-Natural processes create characteristic patterns that manifest in various types of variegation.
-They can show stripes, spots, or multicolored areas.
+Variegation refers to the appearance of different colors on plants, especially on leaves.
+Natural processes create characteristic patterns that can manifest in various types of variegation from stripes to spots to multi-colored areas.

-• Stable variegation: The patterns remain permanently intact, regardless of external influences.
+• Stable variegation: The patterns remain permanently, regardless of external influences.

-• Unstable variegation: The plant can lose its variegation again, so that completely green leaves develop.
+• Unstable variegation: The plant can lose its variegation again, leading to the development of completely green leaves.

 Basically, there are three ways in which variegation can occur in plants.
 Through…